3 St. Helena Wineries with a Personal Touch

 Expect elegance, whimsy, and small gourmet bites at Chateau Potelle.

-VGS Chateau Potelle‘s tasting room in a whimsically decorated cottage benefits from its French-born owner’s impeccable taste.
-The carefully chosen small bites by the Michelin-starred La Toque restaurant elevate vintner Jean-Noel Fourmeaux’s outstanding wines.
+VGS Chateau Potelle‘s tasting room, in a whimsically decorated cottage, benefits from its French-born owner’s impeccable taste.
+The carefully chosen small bites by La Toque restaurant elevate vintner Jean-Noel Fourmeaux’s outstanding wines.

 Why go: whimsical sensibility; Cabernets from mountain fruit; small bites elevate wines and vice versa.